 Researchers have shown that ascorbic acid plays an important role in the regulation of the menstrual cycle and ovarian function.
 Ascorbic acid excretion is increased and declines immediately prior to ovulation, and then immediately increases again just after temperature rises post-ovulation.
 Researchers speculate this reflects uptake of ascorbic acid in the preovulatory ovary, which then facilitates proper ovulation.
 These ascorbic acid levels are stimulatory to the hormones progesterone and oxytocin, and have been found in high concentrations in the corpus luteum.

 Ascorbic acid has also been shown in animal studies to greatly impact the integrity of the follicle membrane and wall.
-Other research has shown a correlation between serum ascorbic acid levels and follicular fluid levels in women undergoing IVF at the time of oocyte recovery.
+Other research has shown a correlation between serum ascorbic acid levels and follicular fluid levels in women undergoing IVF at the time of oocyte recovery (Society for the Study of Reproduction journal Biology of Reproduction).
 To me this clearly shows that adequate intake of vitamin C is essential for maintaining a healthy menstrual cycle and maintaining or improving egg health.

 Increased Pregnancy Rate for Women With Luteal Phase Defect